-Total and Permanent Disability (TPD) benefits are usually lump sums paid to you if you can’t ever go back to your normal job or any other suitable work because of your injuries or illnesses.
+TPD stands for Total and Permanent Disability.
+TPD benefits are usually lump sums paid to you when you lodge a TPD claim due to not being able to ever go back to your normal job or any other suitable work because of your injuries or illnesses.

 For example, if your work background is in manual labour or process work and you have a bad back, you might have a TPD claim even if you could do clerical work without any skills or experience to do that work.

 Some TPD policies include retraining clauses.
 For your claim to be successful you would have to show you can’t go back to work that you could reasonably retrained to do.

 Some others have easier definitions (own occupation) or harder definitions (activities of daily living).
 It’s important to check the policy wording.

 Unlike Workers Compensation, you can include all your health problems for a TPD claim.

 You can make a TPD claim for a physical injury, mental health illness or chronic illness like cancer, multiple sclerosis, Parkinsons Disease and many other illnesses.

 Some policies might exclude pre-existing conditions or mental health problems, but not often.
 Most Super funds include ALL your health problems, including pre-existing conditions.

 What benefits are paid for a TPD claim?